2021 Islamic Solidarity Games: Bidding

-On 22 / 23 December 2016, the Turkish Olympic Committee submitted its bid for 2021 Islamic Solidarity Games during a Coordination Meeting with Islamic Solidarity Sports Federation held in Istanbul, Turkey.
+On 22 / 23 December 2016, the Turkish Olympic Committee submitted its bid for 2021 Islamic Solidarity Games during a Coordination Meeting with Islamic Solidarity Sports Federation held at the country.

 On 13 April 2017, Istanbul was awarded the event during the 25th ISSF Executive Board meeting held at Baku, Azerbaijan.
 In December 2019, Turkey requested to change the host city from Istanbul to Konya, which was subsequently approved by the ISSF.
 The host city contract was signed in a meeting on 19 December 2019 in Ankara, Turkey.